Electrical Flows over Spanning Trees: A Randomized Iterative Edge-deletion Algorithm

 \section{A Randomized Iterative Edge-deletion Algorithm}

-The key idea of our {\sc RIDe} algorithm is to delete edges iteratively \sg{following a specific probability distribution}, while maintaining the graph connectivity, until the resultant graph is a spanning tree.
+The key idea of {\sc RIDe} is to delete edges iteratively following a specific probability distribution, while maintaining the graph connectivity, until the resultant graph is a spanning tree.
 This is done as follows: sample an edge $e$ at random to delete from the graph with probability $p_e$ proportional to $1 - c_e \Reff(e)$, where $c_e = {1}/{r_e}$ is the conductance of an edge.
 The normalization constant of this probability distribution \sg{is known to be} $\sum_{e \in E} (1 - c_e\Reff(e)) = m - (n - 1)$ \sg{(since $\big(c_e \Reff(e)\big)_e$ is in Edmonds' spanning tree polytope)} \cite{Durfee_2016} ~(see Appendix \ref{sec:Uniform Spanning Trees}).
 Intuitively, the quantity $c_e\Reff(e)$ fully characterizes the graph's ability to \emph{reconfigure} the flow upon deleting edge $e$ (as we show later in Lemma \ref{recur}).
-In particular, the smaller the $c_e\Reff(e)$ (thus, the larger probability of deleting the edge), the better the graph's ability to re-route the flow of edge $e$ upon deleting the edge, without significantly increasing the energy.
-Moreover, this sampling procedure ensures that connectivity is maintained, since $p_e = 0$ for any bridge edge $e$, as in such a case we have $\Reff(e)=r_e$. \sg{To implement this algorithm efficiently, we will show that the resultant graph} Laplacian and effective resistances can be efficiently updated after every deletion.
-We give the complete description of the algorithm in Algorithm \ref{alg:iterative deletion}.
+The smaller the $c_e\Reff(e)$ (thus, the larger probability of deleting the edge), the better the graph's ability to re-route the flow of edge $e$ upon deleting the edge, without significantly increasing the energy.
+Moreover, this sampling procedure ensures that connectivity is maintained, since $p_e = 0$ for any bridge edge $e$, as in such a case we have $\Reff(e)=r_e$.
+To implement this algorithm efficiently, we show that the resultant graph Laplacian and effective resistances can be efficiently updated after every deletion, included in Algorithm \ref{alg:iterative deletion}.

 \sg{We will also show that} {\sc RIDe} gives an $\bigO(m-n)$ approximation factor in expectation with respect to the cost of the flow relaxation. \sg{This is the first approximation guarantee for randomized edge deletion heuristics (such as \cite{shirmohammadi1989reconfiguration}), to the best of our knowledge.}